 Student Leadership Programme

 In HCIS, we believe all students can be leaders and that leadership stems from a set of behaviours that can be learned and developed over time.
 HCIS Student Leadership Programme is planned with the purpose of helping students develop their leadership qualities and guide them towards being leaders in a systematic way.
-Students aspiring to be leaders can apply for a place in one of the four Student Leadership Councils: Student Council, Boarding Council, House Council and Class Council.
+Students aspiring to be leaders can apply for a place in one of the seven Student Leadership Councils: Student Council, Boarding Council, House Council, Care Ambassadors, Green Council, Class Council, and CCA Leaders.

 The Student Leadership Councils serve as a bridge between the teachers and the student body.
 Within each Council, student leaders work together to unearth issues, discover solutions and are empowered to share their perspectives with the School Management facilitated by the respective teachers-in-charge.
 In most instances, these concerns are intertwined and complex.
 As shared by the famous Greek philosopher Aristotle, “the whole is greater than the sum of its parts”; student leaders are challenged to engage and synergise with the various Councils and even the staff, to propose an encompassing way forward to leave a lasting legacy of the students, by the students and for the students.